 And if you are married or have a civil partner, they can also make use of their basic rate of tax in a practice known as ‘income shifting’.

 Salaries are also a useful way of structuring your tax affairs.
 Because salaries are deductible from a company’s corporation tax bill, you can make use of your tax free allowance – something that doesn’t apply to corporation tax or dividends.

 So, by balancing your salary and dividends, you can make use of your tax bands and tax free allowance that can add up to a big saving.
 For someone charging £300 a day, some accountants say they can save as much as £10,000 a year in tax.

-For more advice and ideas on how to maximise your income, contact us – ContractingWISE works with trusted companies who can help you make the most of your tax options.
+For more information, contact us – ContractingWISE works with trusted companies who can help you make the most of your tax options.